-St Leger Homes places Customers' interests at the heart of everything we do and Customers are involved and relationships developed at every level, including representation on the Board, extensive consultation in the five year Corporate plan and Customer strategies, a One Voice Forum, a Tenants and Residents Improvement Panel (TRIP) and working closely with a number of Tenants and Residents Associations (TARAs).
-To maximise these relationships, we also have effective partnerships with numerous partnering organisations, such as the DWP, Community First Credit Union, and a number of local food banks, among others (see pages 6 to 15).
+St Leger Homes places Customers' interests at the heart of everything we do and Customers are involved and relationships developed at every level, including representation on the Board, extensive consultation in the five year Corporate plan and Customer strategies, a One Voice Forum, a Tenant Scrutiny Panel (TSP) and working closely with a number of Tenants and Residents Associations (TARAs).
+We also have effective partnerships with numerous partnering organisations, including statutory, non-statutory and the voluntary sector.
+These include, DWP, Community First Credit Union, Age UK, South Yorkshire Police and a number of local food banks, among others (see pages 7 to 16).

-For suppliers, St Leger Homes has robust Financial Regulations, Contract Standing Orders and a Procurement Strategy, and these documents ensure we operate in a legal, ethical and inclusive manner whilst achieving best value for money.
+For suppliers, St Leger Homes has robust Financial Regulations, Contract Standing Orders and a Procurement Strategy and these documents ensure we operate in a legal, ethical and inclusive manner whilst achieving best value for money.
 Procurement arrangements utilise compliant frameworks operated by procurement consortia.